sjamgade/monasca-autoscaling/playbook.md

   ssh cirros@$FLOATING_IP "dd if=/dev/zero of=/dev/null &"
 ```

-## 2. Add Notification for alarm definition
+## 2. Add Notifications for alarms

 **DO**: